 Terri Garr decides to dance as she waits for the bus at a stop just west of Rector's Admiral in "Where's the Bus?," a five minute film by John Harris from 1966.
 It can be seen on YouTube.
 Thanks to Jonathan Raines for spotting a post about it.

 We get a fine tour of Los Angeles in Jacques Deray's "The Outside Man" (United Artists, 1973).
 Here we get a bit of the Vine's marquee advertising "Nicholas and Alexandra" and the vertical of the Pix scintillating in the distance as Jean-Louis Trintignant picks up a hitchhiker.
 The film also stars Roy Scheider as another hit man and Ann-Margret as the former owner of a bar who gets caught in the middle of the mess.
 See the Historic L.A.
-Theatres in Movies post for another distance view of the Pix plus a shot of the Cinematheque 16 on Sunset.
+Theatres in Movies post for another distance view of the Pix plus shots of the Cinematheque 16 on Sunset and the La Reina in Sherman Oaks.

 The Vine's signage gets a quick cameo during a musical number in "The First Nudie Musical" (Paramount, 1976).
 The book, music, and lyrics for the movie are by Bruce Kimmel.
 See the Historic L.A.
 Theatres in Movies post for sixteen more shots from the film including more views of Hollywood marquees and a look at the lobby of the Fox Venice.